jamirali720/assignment-3/README.md

 1. Create Bike (Admin Only):

 - Route: /api/bikes (POST): Only an admin can create bike.
-- Admin will be identify with authorization bearer jwt token.
+- Admin will be identified by authorization bearer jwt token.

 ```javascript
 {